MaginnGroup/Cassandra/Documentation/source/guides/input_files.rst

 overlaps.
 You can experiment with this value to optimize it for your system.

+Keyword ``energy_table`` causes Cassandra to precalculate intermolecular atom pair energy as a discretized function of :math:`r^2`, atom pair separation squared.
+Cassandra uses this energy table to quickly estimate the intermolecular energy for CBMC trials since it's just for biasing purposes.
+In other contexts, intermolecular energies are calculated normally, so in the table, :math:`r^2` only goes from :math:`r_{min}^2` (from :ref:`sec:minimum_cutoff`) to ``rcut_cbmc`` squared, and is discretized with *Integer(4)* bins (default 1000), with the energies being precalculated from the midpoint of the bins.
+With keyword ``energy_table`` present, section :ref:`sec:solvent_species`
+may  also be required.

 For a GEMC simulation in which 12 candidate positions are generated for biased insertion/deletion, 10 trials for biased dihedral angle selection and the cutoff for biasing energy calculation is set to 5.0